veaba/tensorflow-docs/docs/tf.test/TestCase.md

 ```

-Create a temporary file specific to the test.
+创建特定于测试的临时文件。

 This creates a named file on disk that is isolated to this test, and willbe properly cleaned up by the test.
 This avoids several pitfalls ofcreating temporary files for test purposes, as well as makes it easierto setup files, their data, read them back, and inspect them whena test fails.

-NOTE: This will zero-out the file.
-This ensures there is no pre-existingstate.NOTE: If the file already exists, it will be made writable and overwritten.
+注意：This will zero-out the file.
+This ensures there is no pre-existingstate.注意：If the file already exists, it will be made writable and overwritten.

 See also:  `create_tempdir()`  for creating temporary directories, and `_TempDir.create_file`  for creating files within a temporary directory.

-#### Args:
+#### 参数：
 - **`file_path`** : Optional file path for the temp file.
 If not given, a uniquefile name will be generated and used.
-Slashes are allowed in the name;any missing intermediate directories will be created.
-NOTE: This path isthe path that will be cleaned up, including any directories in the path,e.g., 'foo/bar/baz.txt' will  `rm -r foo` .
+Slashes are allowed in the name;any missing intermediate directories will be created. 注意：This path isthe path that will be cleaned up, including any directories in the path,e.g., 'foo/bar/baz.txt' will  `rm -r foo` .
 - **`content`** : Optional string orbytes to initially write to the file.
 If notspecified, then an empty file is created.
 - **`mode`** : Mode string to use when writing content.
 Only used if  `content`  isnon-empty.
 - **`encoding`** : Encoding to use when writing string content.
 Only used if `content`  is text.